tytydraco/yessleep/out/Dont_Look_Finale.md

 Part 2

-I worked up the courage to return to the house yesterday.
+It's been four days since my first post, and yesterday I finally worked up the courage to return to the house.
 I'm not ashamed to admit that I had to take 3 shots from a bottle of whiskey my grandfather had left behind to do so, not enough to get me drunk or lose my wits, but just enough to help with the fear.

 I stood outside, staring at the house, and trying to will myself to go in, but the intense feeling of almost supernatural dread, combined with all the memories flooding back, locked me in place, all the good before that night, and terrors of the nights that followed.

-I eventually decided I couldn't go back in, and turned to leave, noticing a man standing several yards away with tears in his eyes also staring at the house.
+I eventually decided I couldn't go back in, and turned to leave, noticing a man standing several yards away with tears in his eyes, also staring at the house.

 He must be a few years older than me, a naturally handsome and tall man, with short blonde hair and stubble covering his face, though he looked a bit thin and ragged, with dark bags under his eyes, like he hadn't slept or eaten in days.